MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/3-exercise-configure-backup.md

 ## Configure the database backup retention policy

-In the Azure portal, you can examine the default retention policy and adapt it to your needs.
+In the Azure portal, you can examine the default backup retention policy and adapt it to your needs.

 1. On the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) menu or from the **Home** page, select **All resources**, and then select the **erpserver-NNNN** database logical server that you created.
 Your database (SQL) server pane appears.